cdapio/hydrator-plugins/transform-plugins/docs/XMLToJSON-transform.md

-# XML to JSON Converter Transform
+# XML String to JSON String Converter Transform

 Description
 -----------
-Accepts a field that contains a properly formatted XML string and outputs a stringified JSON version of that string.
+Accepts a field that contains a properly formatted XML string and outputs a properly formatted JSON string version of the data.
 This is meant to be used in conjunction with the Javascript transform for parsing of complex XML documents into parts.
-Once the XML is in a JSON string, you can convert it into a Javascript object using:
+Once the XML is a JSON string, you can convert it into a Javascript object using:

-``var jsonObj = JSON.parse(input.jsonBody);``
+``var jsonObj = JSON.parse(input.jsonevent);``

 Configuration